benoitpas/aoc-2019-haskell/README.md

 Thinking about it, a third approach may be easier: this looks like a game of 'pong' so I could implement a logic where the 'paddle' follows the ball and let the program run until there are no bricks left.
 No visualization or user interaction required !

+Actually as it wasn't that easy to write a logic that plays without fully understanding the game logic, I was faced with the choice of either reverse engineering the intcode to understand the it or write the UI for the game.
+As I have never written an interactive application with functional programming, I thought that would be a good learning experience.